-- Federal financial aid is not available to an applicant with a non-immigrant visa. - · An individual must be authorized to work in the United States to take the state licensure exam.
+• Federal financial aid is not available to an applicant with a non-immigrant visa.

-If an applicant needs assistance in understanding how their visa status impacts their ability to receive federal financial aid or take the state licensure exam after completing their program, they should contact an admissions advisor.
+If an applicant needs assistance in understanding how their visa status impacts their ability to receive federal financial aid after completing their program, they should contact an admissions advisor.